 Top 10 Foods to Lower Cholesterol

 If you have unhealthy cholesterol levels (or want to prevent them), one of the first things you should examine is your diet.
 Are you eating foods that help reduce cholesterol?
-Or avoiding the ones that cause unhealthy cholesterol levels to creep higher?
+Or avoiding the ones that cause bad cholesterol levels to creep higher?
 If not, we've got 10 cholesterol-lowering foods you should grab next time you're at the grocery store.
 Bonus: Lowering your bad (LDL) cholesterol can make your RealAge 3.3 years younger if you're a man, 0.6 years younger if you're a woman!

 Almonds are pretty hardworking nuts when it comes to lowering your cholesterol.
 First, they're rich in unsaturated fats that help raise healthy HDL cholesterol while lowering unhealthy LDL.
 Second, these fats also help make LDL cholesterol less likely to oxidize.
 Which is a fabulous thing, because when LDL oxidizes, it's more likely to gunk up your arteries and cut blood flow to the heart.
 Snack away.
 But do keep an eye on portion size.
 Almonds are high in calories, and all you need are a couple of ounces a day to reap benefits.

-Drink Orange Juice
+Fortified Orange Juice

-About Olive Oil and Cholesterol
+Heart-Healthy Olive Oil

-Cook Pinto Beans
+Powerful Pinto Beans

 Next time you make chili, add pinto beans to the pot.
 They're packed with soluble fiber to help drive down cholesterol.
-And in a study, people who ate a half-cup of pinto beans a day lowered their total cholesterol by 8 percent in just 12 weeks.
+And in a study, people who ate a half-cup of pinto beans a day lowered their total cholesterol by 8% in just 12 weeks.
 Ole!
 (Tip: If you use canned beans, rinse them to wash away excess sodium.)

-Tomatoes and Cholesterol
+Tomatoes and Sauces

 Include lycopene-rich tomato products in your diet every day for a few weeks, and you may knock your bad LDL cholesterol levels down by as much as 10 percent, according to a recent study.
 Researchers think the lycopene in tomatoes inhibits LDL production while at the same time helping break down this artery-clogging fat.
-You'll need to consume at least 25 milligrams of lycopene a day for cholesterol benefits.
+You'll need to eat at least 25 mg of lycopene a day for cholesterol benefits.
 That's about a half cup of tomato sauce.
 Bring on the marinara!